GeoscienceAustralia/BAL/docs/training/bal.rst

 .. warning:: This method is not valid where the effective slope under the
              classified vegetation is more than 20 degrees downslope.
-Within the BAL toolbox, where the slope is greater than 20 degrees, a constant value of 200 is used for the BAL.
+Within the BAL toolbox, where the slope is greater than 20 degrees, a constant value of 200 is assigned to the BAL.

 There are five steps in determining the BAL based on method 1 in AS 3959--2009.